Thing (assembly): British Isles

 In England, there is Thingwall on the Wirral.
 In the Yorkshire and former Danelaw areas of England, wapentakes—another name for the same institution—were used in public records.
 Several places ending in the -by "village" place name suffix originally possessed their laws, by-laws, and jurisdiction subject to the wapentake in which they served, which often extended over a surrounding ground called a thorpe "hamlet".
 If there were a riding surrounding the wapentake, the wapentake would merely be a local assembly coordinating the power of the riding.
 In Scandinavian York's case, it would be under the king's command at what is now King's Square, York.

 The Kingdom of East Anglia controlled the Danelaw, which had been organized as the Five Boroughs.
 The Five were fortifications defending the land against Wessex, or against the Vikings, depending on who ruled there; together with Lindsey, Lincolnshire, which was divided into three ridings like Yorkshire.
 Again, the naming of the two roads named Inner and Outer Ting Tong on a hill-top in Devon between Budleigh Salterton, Woodbury and Exmouth is widely derided as fanciful, but may be derived from Thing-Tun, a dun (hill fort) or tun (settlement) around the place where the Thing used to meet.

 Thynghowe was an important Danelaw meeting place, or thing, located in Sherwood Forest, Nottinghamshire, England.
-It was lost to history until its rediscovery in 2005–06 by local history enthusiasts Lynda Mallett and Stuart Reddish.
+It was lost to history until its rediscovery in 2005–06.
 The site lies amidst the old oaks of an area known as the Birklands in Sherwood Forest.
 Experts believe it may also indicate the boundary of the kingdoms of Mercia and Northumbria.
 English Heritage has recently inspected the site, and has confirmed it was known as the Thynghowe in 1334 and 1609.
 It functioned as a place where people came to resolve disputes and settle issues.
 Thynghowe is an Old Norse name, although the site may be older than the Danelaw, perhaps even Bronze Age.
 Howe is derived from the Old Norse word haugr "mound".
 This often indicates the presence of a prehistoric burial mound.